Welcome to the home of the Irish Games Association and Gaelcon!

 The Irish Games Association hosts Ireland’s oldest independent gaming convention, Gaelcon.
 This year, it takes place from October 25-28th, at the Crowne Plaza, Northwood, Dublin 9.

-Membership and Con entry is €50 until online ticket sales end before the convention.
-Subject to availability, ticket prices at the door will be €55 for a weekend ticket, or €15 for a day ticket.
+Tickets still available: Ticket prices at the door will be €55 for a weekend ticket, or €15 for a day ticket.

 Note, concession memberships and under-18s tickets are also available.